stefax/udacity-digi-mixtapes/README.md

   ![](img/postman-3-request-token.png)
 - Copy the **id_token**, which is the JWT token
 - Close the small window
-- Set the type back from **OAuth 2.0** to **Bearer Token**
+- Cancel to close the collection edit window

+To set the token in the environment variables:

+- Edit the Postman Digi Mixtapes collection by clicking the three dots and Edit
-- Go to Variables and update the current value of authToken with the copied JWT token
+- Go to Variables and update the current value of authToken or authTokenForSecondUser with the copied JWT token

 # 3 Installing & Running The App